Choose a career: find out what you want

 Initially you should anticipate spending at least an hour with Prospects Career Planner.
 You can use it as a basis for a discussion with a Careers Adviser who will help you interpret your results.

 Use these to find out how you can develop some career-relevant skills during your time at Bath that will make you more employable.

-The Skills Centre area has material on a range of topics such as:
+The Skills Centre web pages have material on a range of topics such as: